 Now that we have established definitions and the context for hazard and risk, it’s important to understand that, despite oversight agency guidance that indicates it, hazards do not result in risk occurrence automatically.

-There are many other contributing factors that bridge the gap between hazards and risk occurrence, such as:
+Many other contributing factors bridge the gap between hazards and risk occurrence, such as:

 - Presence of risk controls;